Half-year Financial Report, 15 August 2019

 *The classification method for marketing expenses has changed in 2019; to maintain comparability, the figures for 2018 have been restated accordingly.

-The Marimekko Group’s net sales for 2019 are forecast to be higher than in the previous year and comparable operating profit is estimated to be approximately at the same level as the year before.
+The Marimekko Group’s net sales for 2019 are forecast to be higher than in the previous year and comparable operating profit is also expected to be higher than in the previous year, amounting at the most to approximately EUR 15 million.